grame-cncm/faustcourse/session3/content.md

 generate clicks when they are moved.
 As shown in session 2, this problem can always be solved by using `si.smoo`.

+We recommend you to save the code that you just wrote in a file on your computer as we'll reuse some of it in the next lessons.

 ## Lesson 2: Amplitude Modulation Synthesis

 In this lesson, we're going to implement a simple polyphonic MIDI synthesizer